smalavika845-maker/MALAVIKA-S/README.md

 - **Silver layer** — cleans and standardizes the data: handling nulls, correcting data types, removing duplicates.
 - **Gold layer** — produces aggregated, analytics-ready tables suitable for reporting or downstream consumption.
 - Built using PySpark notebooks in Databricks, with Delta Lake for reliable, versioned storage at each layer.
+- - **Power BI** — connects to the Gold layer to visualize key metrics and trends on an interactive dashboard.
+- **CI/CD** — GitHub Actions automates deployment of pipeline and notebook changes, reducing manual release effort.

 ## Repository structure